Sale and Purchase (Leasehold and Freehold) and Remortgages

 The above details have been designed to give you as much information as we can regarding our prices and services without yet knowing the full details of the matter.
 Once we know these details, we will give you a fully itemised quotation of all costs involved.

 We are confident our fees are competitive given that all of our conveyancing work is completed by fully qualified Solicitors who are authorised and regulated by the Solicitors Regulation Authority and who have many years of extensive experience in conveyancing.
-For details of the qualifications and experience of the Partners, please click here.
+For details of the qualifications and experience of the Solicitors, please click here.